sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 ## Learning and memory

-Ref: Neuroeconomics, declision making and the brain.
+Ref: Neuroeconomics, decision making and the brain.

 Learning: stimulus altered behavior.
 Not hardwired.